 There are two forms required by the IRS when you hire an independent contractor and two more that are recommended.

-- A Contract: It is a good business practice to create a contract, or written agreement, and have your independent contractor sign it.
+A Contract: It is a good business practice to create a contract, or written agreement, and have your independent contractor sign it.
 This agreement should include details about the requirements of the contract, pay rate, non-disclosure and confidentiality.
-According to The Balance Small Business, if your independent contractor is creating intellectual property, clearly state who owns the property.
-SHRM offers a free contract template that gives companies a good starting point.
+And, according to The Balance Small Business, if your independent contractor is creating intellectual property, clearly state who owns the property.

 To summarize, if you’re still unsure whether you should hire an employee or an independent contractor, ask yourself these questions: